betsol/angular-input-modified/readme.md

 For example, you can add decorations to the form elements that are actually changed.
 That way, user will see what values has changed since last edit.

-Also, you can reset form to it's initial state (cancel all user edits) with just a single call to `form.reset()` or lock new values (preserve new state) just by calling overloaded `form.$setPristine()` method.
+Also, you can reset an entire form or just a single field to it's initial state (cancel all user edits) with just a single call to the `reset()` method or lock new values (preserve new state) just by calling overloaded `$setPristine()` method.
-If you want, you can do this for individual input elements in similar fashion.

 ## Demos and examples